-Hedgehogs are one of the UK’s fastest declining mammal species with urban areas supporting particularly important populations.
-Hedgehog Way will bring three urban communities together to improve hedgehog habitat connectivity, in response to local interest and information requests from Cheltenham and Gloucester communities on how to help hedgehogs.
-Our project will engage residents in neighbourhood-scale action to increase linkages for hedgehogs between gardens and green spaces, and test the effectiveness of widely-used hedgehog holes in increasing hedgehog movement.
-Residents will work with their neighbours to survey and track hedgehogs and create habitat improvements and hedgehog holes to create hedgehog ways.
+Hedgehogs are one of the UK’s fastest declining mammal species, now classed as vulnerable to extinction, and urban areas have been shown to support particularly important populations.
+Over two years our Hedgehog Way project brought three urban communities together, in Gloucester and Cheltenham, to improve hedgehog habitat connectivity.
+The project engaged residents in neighbourhood-scale action to increase linkages for hedgehogs between gardens and green spaces, and tested the effectiveness of widely-used hedgehog holes in increasing hedgehog movement.
+Residents worked with their neighbours to survey and track hedgehogs and create habitat improvements and hedgehog holes to create hedgehog ways.

 We are using our knowledge, enthusiasm and understanding of the natural world to provide disadvantaged children and young people from Gloucestershire Action for Refugees and Asylum Seekers (GARAS) with opportunities to play, explore and improve their local green spaces and the natural world they find themselves in, in their new home in a new innovative project.